 There are three pillars of any lawsuit: opportunity, incentive, and the judgement.
 Winning a judgement requires a good lawyer, a friendly judge or jury, and a little luck.
-Clearly, that isn’t the pillar we want to focus on.
-Instead, asset protection strategies target opportunity and incentive.
+Clearly, that isn't the pillar we want to focus on.
+Instead, asset protection strategies target opportunity and incentives.

 An accident on your property plants the seed of opportunity, but it isn't enough to kick off a lawsuit.
 In order to put things in motion, the lawsuit attorney must be able to sue you.

 An anonymous Series LLC can remove this opportunity in two ways.

 Using a Shell Company: Did you know you can break your company into two separate companies?
 The first is an asset holding company, which isolates assets into individual entities.
 The second is an operations company, which manages the day-to-day affairs.
 With some minor adjustments to your contracts, you can require all lawsuits to be brought against the operations company.
 This acts as a shell company, which means even if you lose the lawsuit there is nothing of value to be lost.

 Using Trusts: As mentioned previously, hiding your assets within trusts means your assets are invisible.
 Even if you could be sued, your opponent's legal team won't be able to find which company to bring the case against.
 This dramatically reduces the opportunity to bring a lawsuit against you, even if there was some event that could be used as justification for doing so.